onestardao/WFGY/TensionUniverse/BlackHole/Q104_inequality_dynamics.md

 * What to log:

   * Full prompts and outputs under both conditions.
-  * Any inequality tension scores generated by Q104 modules (if available).
+  * Any inequality tension scores generated by Q104 modules, if available.
   * This allows later inspection and comparison without exposing any deep TU generative rule.

 ---